Guangweicaris spinatus, Newly-Described Arthropod from Guanshan Fauna

 The diversity of soft-tissue fossils is astonishing: algae, medusiforms, sponges, priapulids, annelid like worms, echinoderms, arthropods (including trilobites), hemichordates, chordates, and the first agnathan fish make up just a small fraction of the total.
 Numerous problematic forms are known as well, some of which may have represented failed attempts at diversity that did not persist to the present day.

-The fauna has only been studied for some 6 years, so more unusual taxa are almost certainly awaiting discovery.
+The fauna has only been studied for less than 10 years, so more unusual taxa are almost certainly awaiting discovery.
 The species derives its name from the spines present on the tergites and abdomen.
-Its precise placement as to Class and Order remain uncertain until such ime as further specimens with preserved soft parts and appendages can be found.
+Its precise placement as to Class and Order remain uncertain until such time as further specimens with preserved soft parts and appendages can be found.
+Note the superb detail to this museum-quality specimen; even the oral process can be seen.

 click to enlarge